skymagephp/docs/fit.md

 ```
 ![Crop example](https://demo.skymage.net/v1/daudau.cc/images/crab.png?w=300&h=200&fit=crop)

-When using `fit=crop`, you can control which part of the image is preserved with the `pos` parameter.
+When using `fit=crop`, you can control which part of the image is preserved with the `p` parameter.

 [📏 Learn more about Image Cropping and Positioning](./crop.md)